Chart Color Schemes

 Pullenvale's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Pullenvale shows excellent health outcomes, with a very low prevalence of common health conditions across all age groups.
-Approximately 71% of its total population (2,414 people) have private health cover, significantly higher than the national average of 55.3%.
+Health outcomes data shows exceptional results across Pullenvale, with a very low prevalence of common health conditions across all age groups.
+Approximately 71% of the total population (2,399 people) has private health cover, which is notably higher than the national average of 55.7%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 6.6 and 5.8% of residents respectively.
-A majority, 76.5%, report being completely free from medical ailments, compared to 73.1% in Greater Brisbane.
-Pullenvale has a lower proportion of seniors aged 65 and over, at 13.6% (463 people), than Greater Brisbane's 18.2%.
-Despite this, health outcomes among seniors are strong and align with the overall population's health profile.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 6.6% and 5.8% of residents respectively.
+A significant majority, 76.5%, report being completely free from medical ailments, compared to 73.1% across Greater Brisbane.
+Pullenvale has a lower proportion of seniors aged 65 and over, at 13.6% (460 people), compared to the 18.2% in Greater Brisbane.
+The health outcomes among seniors are particularly strong, aligning with the general population's health profile.

 Frequently Asked Questions - Health